qntlb/numerical-methods-montecarlointegration-exercise/README.md

 ## Unit Tests

-We encourage you writing your own unit tests.
+We encourage you to write your own unit tests.

 ## Further Research

-For those interested, this project offers the opportunity to explore Monte-Carlo integration in more detail.
+This project offers the opportunity to explore Monte-Carlo integration in more detail for those interested.
 Here are a few suggestions:

 - *Explore the dependency on the dimension:* Consider the integration of x &rarr; product(i=0,...,d-1) sin(x<sub>i</sub>) for 0 < x<sub>i</sub> < &pi;.
 The value of the integral is 2^d.
 This is an d-dimensional integral.
 For this function, compare the accuracy of Monte-Carlo integration and Simpsons integration with d = 1, 2, 4, 8 using for example n = 5^8 = 390625 sample points.